 On a more serious note, choosing the wrong one can damage your business image.
 And, if you pick the right file, it can even give your website a boost, which means that the Search Engine Results Page (SERP) rankings get a boost too.

-As a bonus, when you work with a designer or a developer, your new understanding will ensure you get what you pay for, and your business image will always look delectable.
+As a bonus, when you work with a designer, your new understanding will ensure you get what you pay for, and your business image will always look delectable.

 Let's get stuck in.